Skip to main content

 </html>

-In another example, let's look at images.
 Search engines don't see images.
-Instead, where a human visitor sees this:
+Where a human visitor with no visual disabilities sees a cute puppy, search engines see this:

 Without that alt description, there is no information scent the search engine can pick up on to index that image.

-As you might expect from the simplified examples above, much of the initial SEO is in the details.
-Making sure all images have an alt tag, all pages have a meta description, an <h1> tag, and so on.
+As you might infer from the simplified examples above, much of the initial SEO is in the details.
+Making sure all images have an alt tag, all pages have a <meta> description, an <h1> tag, and so on.

-There is no point in pursuing SEO any further if your site does not meet the basics.
-And believe me, there are many sites out there that do not.
+There is no point in pursuing SEO any further if your site does not meet the initial SEO requirements.
+And believe me, there are many sites out there that don't.

 Personal Touch Coding